cd ..

 UTS namespace:

-Responsible for providing isolation for hostname, domain name, operating system version, among other system information.
+Responsible for providing isolation for the hostname, domain name, operating system version, among other system information.

 User namespace: